Welcome to the Lehigh Valley Flying Club

 How to Join LVFC

-The Lehigh Valley Flying Club is for certified pilots, but students and social members are also welcome.
-Join the camaraderie of fellow members who share your interests.
-Enjoy our activities and friendly hangar flying while learning more about aviation and sharing the costs.
+The majority of our Active Members are Certified Pilots, but new primary students and social members are also welcome.
+You can participate in Club activities and friendly hangar flying while learning more about aviation and sharing the costs.
 You can fly off on your own for that dream vacation, or a long weekend, without the hassle normally involved with trying to rent a plane from an FBO.
-We are not an FBO and do not rent aircraft!
-Every member is an equal owner of all the aircraft and shares equally in the costs of operating those aircraft.
+We are not an FBO and we do not rent aircraft!
+But as an Active Member, if you're checked out and current in whichever of our aircraft you choose, you can simply get on the schedule and go!

 We currently have Two IFR certified aircraft: A Piper Archer II (180 HP) and a Piper Archer III (180 HP) .
-Check out our Aircraft.
+Our Cherokee 140 will be available soon for VFR flying, and a Cessna 182 may be coming soon!
+Check out our current Aircraft.

 Experimental Aircraft Construction and Aviation Related Youth Development